apache/druid/docs/querying/sql-window-functions.md

 :::note

 Sometimes windows are called partitions.
-However, the partitioning for window functions are a shuffle/partition of the result set that happens at query time and is not to be confused with Druid's segment partitioning feature which partitions data at ingest time.
+However, the partitioning for window functions are a shuffle or a partition of the result set that happens at query time and is not to be confused with Druid's segment partitioning feature which partitions data at ingest time.

 :::